jesschannn/flask_6_api_management/README.md

 # Challenges and Conclusions

-A challenge that I faced when completing this assignment was
+A challenge that I faced when completing this assignment was trying to install the Azure Functions Core Tools.
+When I was writing my code, I noticed that there was a red squiggly error that was on the line where I was importing azure.functions as funcs.
+I referred back to this website for help: https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-python?tabs=macos%2Cbash%2Cazure-cli&pivots=python-mode-decorators.
+I missed the step where it said to install Homebrew.
+However when I tried installing Homebrew, I kept running into an error where it was saying I had the incorrect password.
+I changed my password, refreshed the entire Cloud Shell page, and was still receiving the error.
+However, I decided to just keep on continuing with the assignment and I was still able to successfully deploy.